Maxim-Lanskoy/TraeAgent/README.md

 **Trae Agent** is an LLM-based agent for general purpose software engineering tasks.
 It provides a powerful CLI interface that can understand natural language instructions and execute complex software engineering workflows using various tools and LLM providers.

-**Project Status:** The project is still being actively developed.
-Please refer to [docs/roadmap.md](docs/roadmap.md) and [CONTRIBUTING](CONTRIBUTING.md) if you are willing to help us improve Trae Agent.

 **Difference with Other CLI Agents:** Trae Agent offers a transparent, modular architecture that researchers and developers can easily modify, extend, and analyze, making it an ideal platform for **studying AI agent architectures, conducting ablation studies, and developing novel agent capabilities**.
 This **_research-friendly design_** enables the academic and open-source communities to contribute to and build upon the foundational agent framework, fostering innovation in the rapidly evolving field of AI agents.

 ## ✨ Features